Skip to Content

 This photo was taken from the summit of Queenstown Hill at sunrise.

-If you aren’t an early riser, sunset up at Queenstown Hill is pretty spectacular too.
+If you aren’t an early riser, sunset is pretty spectacular too.
 Often, sunset is busier than sunrise but still quieter than midday.

-Just be sure that if you’re hiking Queenstown Hill for sunrise or sunset, you bring a flashlight or headlamp!
+Just be sure that if you’re hiking at sunrise or sunset, that you bring a flashlight or headlamp!
 Along the trail, the trees provide a lot of shade and it will be dark.

 Related Read: Check out my blog for more important hiking tips so you are ready to tackle the best hikes in New Zealand!